Our Research

 Mississippi offers several ways to reduce your tuition costs.
 One is through its participation in the Southern Regional Education Board’s Academic Common Market, which enables residents of southern states to pay reduced or in-state tuition at institutions located in the south.
 This can save you thousands, even tens of thousands, on your education.

-The state also sponsors the Mississippi Tuition Assistance Grant, which provides financial assistance to Mississippi residents with unmet financial need who are attending state-approved public and private not-for-profit two-year and four-year eligible colleges and universities.
+The state also sponsors the Mississippi Tuition Assistance Grant, which provides financial assistance to Mississippi residents with unmet financial need.
 Eligibility for the grant is determined based on FAFSA application data, so it’s important to file early and accurately.
 The FAFSA will also show if you are eligible for Federal Pell Grants, Federal Supplemental Educational Opportunity Grants (FSEOG), and other financial aid awards.

 College Financial Aid, Scholarships, and Grant Programs in Mississippi